rudidude86/gura-lang.github.io/documents/File-Operation.md

 ## {{ page.chapter }}.2.1.
 Format of Pathname

-Pathname is a string that identifies Stream and Directory, which should be handled by Path Manager.
+A pathname is a string that identifies Stream and Directory, which should be handled by Path Manager.

-In default, Path Manager tries to recognize a Pathname as what is for ones stored in a file system.
+In default, Path Manager tries to recognize a pathname as what is for ones stored in a file system.
 Below are some of such examples:

     /home/foo/work/example.txt